signalshore/signalshore.github.io/content/2019-02-24-Sandakphu-Trek.md

 The trek was from 22nd to 28th of December.
 We picked this batch hoping that we would get extreme cold temperature.

 On 22nd we met the rest of the team the NJP station in West Bengal and we started off to Jaubhari.
 Jaubhari is the IndiaHikes base camp for the Sandakphu trek.
-At Jaubhari we were briefed about the trek leader.
+At Jaubhari we were briefed about the trek by our trek leader.
 I was really surprised to know about the various activities that IndiaHikes does on the mountains to make the treks more sustainable.
 Someone from IndiaHikes also briefed the entire team about the benefits of using menstrual cups which I found really cool!
 After this out medical parameters were checked and recorded, followed by some dinner.
 Jaubhari is at 2134 meters.